The BEST Lake Louise Restaurants to Try

 - See Menu

-If you want a unique restaurant experience around Lake Louise, head to the Railway Station.
+If you want a unique restaurant experience around Lake Louise, head to the Railway Station restaurant.
 Wondering why you would go to a train station for a meal?
 Well, this is no ordinary train station.
 This former train station serves Canadian cuisine in multiple areas, including in an old dining car.

 Storm Mountain Lodge